StyleDubber: Towards Multi-Scale Style Learning for Movie Dubbing: Experiments

 \subsection{Evaluation Metrics}

-\textbf{Objective metrics}. { To measure whether the generated speech carries the desired speaker identity and emotion, speaker identity similarity (SPK-SIM) and emotion accuracy (EMO-ACC) are employed as in~\cite{chen2022v2c}.
-We adopt the Mel Cepstral Distortion Dynamic Time Warping (MCD-DTW) to measure the difference between generated speech and real speech.
-We also adopt the metric MCD-DTW-SL, which is MCD-DTW weighted by duration consistency~\cite{chen2022v2c}. } Besides, the Word Error Rate (WER) is used to measure pronunciation accuracy by the publicly available whisper~\cite{whisper} as the ASR model.
+\textbf{Objective metrics}. { To measure whether the generated speech carries the desired speaker identity and emotion, speaker identity similarity (SPK-SIM) is calculated by SECS~\cite{SC_Glow}, and emotion accuracy (EMO-ACC) is employed by pre-trained speech emotion recognition model~\cite{emo_acc_Jiaxin}.
+Besides, we adopt the Mel Cepstral Distortion Dynamic Time Warping (MCD-DTW) to measure the difference between generated speech and real speech.
+We also adopt the metric MCD-DTW-SL, which is MCD-DTW weighted by duration consistency~\cite{chen2022v2c}. } The Word Error Rate (WER)~\cite{AndrewWER} is used to measure pronunciation accuracy by the publicly available whisper~\cite{whisper} as the ASR model.
+Besides, we use the ASV model (WavLM-TDNN~\cite{SanyuanWavLM}) to comprehensively evaluate identity similarity (see Appendix~\ref{spksim}), following NaturalSpeech 3~\cite{ju2024naturalspeech}.

 \textbf{Subjective metrics}. { We also provide subjective evaluation results via conducting a human study using a 5-scale mean opinion score (MOS) in two aspects: naturalness and similarity.
 Following the settings in \cite{chen2022v2c}, all participants are asked to assess the sound quality of 25 randomly selected audio samples from each test set. }